Trisfald/veridia-rpg/Traits.md

 Spend two points of mana and take an action.\
 You dispel magic effects active on an object or a creature.
 Roll *intuition + arcana*.\
 The number of successes determines the maximum spell branch's level you are able to break.\
-The amount of matches determines how many spells you can remove.
+The amount of spells removed is equal to one plus the number of matches.

 ### Layered barrier
 ##### *Requirements: grey magic 4, barrier*